teresa-m/training-material/topics/digital-humanities/tutorials/introduction_to_dh/tutorial.md

 ## Compare visually

 A picture says more than 1000 words!
 Accordingly, we want to get closer to the actual content of both texts.
 Particularly for larger corpora, a word cloud can be a nice way to get a first idea of what a text is about.
+Make sure not to use the latest outputs this time, as they contain only metadata and not the texts we want to compare.
+Select the cleaned poem versions for a more meaningful word cloud output.

 > <hands-on-title> Visualize the Content of Poem One </hands-on-title>
 >
 > 1. Run {% icon workflow-run %} {% tool [Generate a word cloud](toolshed.g2.bx.psu.edu/repos/bgruening/wordcloud/wordcloud/1.9.4+galaxy2) %} with the following parameters:
->    - {% icon param-file %} *"Input file"*: `5: Replace Text on data 3` (output of **Replace Text** {% icon tool %})
+>    - {% icon param-file %} *"Input file"*: `SoY_Cheap_Repo_cleaned.txt` (output of **Replace Text** {% icon tool %})
 >    - *"Do you want to select a special font?"*: `Use the default DroidSansMono font`
 >    - *"Color option"*: `Color`
 >    - *"Scaling of words by frequency (0 - 1)"*: `0.8`